PGY2 Solid Organ Transplant Pharmacy Residency

 5. Outpatient Transplant Clinic (2 months)

-Elective Learning Experience
+Elective Learning Experiences (1 month)

 • Internal Medicine/Medical Intensive Care Unit/Medical Surgical Intensive Care Unit